iarna/fetch-fic/README.md

 created = 2016-10-02T03:17:23Z
 ```

-Sometimes you might have a single thread that contains muliple stories.
+Sometimes you might have a single thread that contains multiple stories.
 While `ff read` will never produce a file like this, `ff generate` will
 produce multiple separate epubs if you give it something like this: